 - identifying which elements of pay constituted ‘regular payments’ when calculating how much to claim;

-If you have any questions or need any legal advice give us a call on 0118 208 2000, or email us at email@example.com
+If you have any questions or need any legal advice give us a call at 0118 208 2000, or email us at email@example.com

 David Philip Harris is a recognised employment solicitor with over 10 years of experience in advising employees and employers on employment law matters.
 He is a frequent contributor to BBC Radio Berkshire and People Management Magazine.
 David has represented individual and corporate clients in the employment tribunal as well as the High Court and County Court.
 David is a member of The Law Society and The Employment Lawyers Association (ELA UK).
 To contact David, visit the Contact Us page.
 For media enquiries: firstname.lastname@example.org.